 Phillips's formal education ceased after the age of 15, but by the time he was in his 20s, he was the keeper of the Yorkshire museum, and secretary of the Yorkshire Philosophical Society.
 In 1832, Phillips became the first assistant secretary of the British Association for the Advancement of Science.
 Two years later, he accepted a professorship at King's College, London.
 In 1844, he accepted a post at Trinity College, Dublin.
 In 1845, he won (like his uncle) the Wollaston Medal, the highest honor bestowed by the Geological Society of London.
 In 1856, he succeeded William Buckland at Oxford, a post he kept until his death.
 Throughout all of this, Phillips was a prolific author.
 Early in his career, he wrote articles for Penny Cyclopedia describing geologic eras he would formally name soon afterwards.
 Besides a biography of his uncle, Phillips published Illustrations of the Geology of Yorkshire, Geology of Oxford and the valley of the Thames, Manual of Geology: Practical and Theoretical, and extensive monographs of marine fossils.
 Once the ultimate outsider, Phillips became the ultimate insider.

 Understanding Phillips's contributions to paleontology requires knowing a little bit about the history of life on earth.
 The earth has a rich fossil record spanning the last 550 million years, or a little over the last 10 percent of the planet's history.
 Geologists began identifying rock formations, which eventually became the basis for many geologic period names, long before anyone divided earth history into the great eras recognized today.
 (Phillips's uncle William Smith was among the first to recognize the fossil turnover at the end of the Carboniferous, and the succeeding rocks containing the Permo-Triassic boundary that marked earth's most massive extinction.)
+For his own part, Phillips was uneasy with these rock-system names as they were based on specific regions.
+He was more interested in a naming system that reflected changes in the history of life.
 In 1841, using Smith's principle of identifying rock formations with fossils, Phillips named three major geological eras (listed here with his original spellings): Palæozoic ("old life" or "The Age of Fishes"), Mesozoic ("middle life" or "The Age of Reptiles") and Cænozoic ("new life" or "The Age of Mammals").
 Each age is marked by a substantial change in the types of fossils it holds.

 Like his contemporaries, Phillips accepted a long pre-human history for the earth.
 In Memoirs of William Smith, published in 1844, he wrote: